-- (a) the events occur or become known to the parties after the conclusion of the contract; - taken into account by the disadvantaged party at the time of the conclusion of the contract; - (c) the events are beyond the control of the disadvantaged party; and - (d) the risk of the events was not assumed by the disadvantaged party.
+- (a) the events occur or become known to the disadvantaged party after the conclusion of the contract; - (b) the events could not reasonably have been taken into account by the disadvantaged party at the time of the conclusion of the contract; - (c) the events are beyond the control of the disadvantaged party; and - (d) the risk of the events was not assumed by the disadvantaged party.

-(Effects of hardship)
+Article 6.2.3 (Effects of hardship)

 - (1) In a case of hardship the disadvantaged party is entitled to request renegotiations.
-The request shall be made without undue delay and shall indicate the grounds on which it is based. - (2) The request for renegotiation does not in itself entitle the disadvantaged party to withhold performance. - (3) Upon failure to reach agreement within a reasonable time either party may resort to the court. - (4) Having found hardship, a court may, if reasonable, - (a) terminate the contract at a date and on terms to be fixed, or - (b) adapt the contract with a view to restoring its equilibrium.
+The request shall be made without undue delay and shall indicate the grounds on which it is based. - (2) The request for renegotiation does not in itself entitle the disadvantaged party to withhold performance. - (3) Upon failure to reach agreement within a reasonable time either party may resort to the court. - (4) If a court finds hardship it may, if reasonable,

+- (a) terminate the contract at a date and on terms to be fixed, or - (b) adapt the contract with a view to restoring its equilibrium.